Conf1ict/Mass-DM-Tool/README.md

 # Mass-DM-Tool-
 Advanced discord mass dm tool, can be used on big discord bots has clusters and using raw api for dming users.
+Supports buttons, embeds, has auto dmer and includes a server purger.